Yitzack/Coulomb_T-Matrix/README.md

 I'm not sure I need this, but it enables the programmed parallel manipulation of an array of data.
 It doesn't get a parallel speed up on purpose.
 However, the compiler may make a parallel optimization for the CPU.

 ## Interpolation.h
 This is an object for the storage and evaluation of a bicubic spline interpolation.
-Right now, it is ready to take a 2D array of control points.
-I need to figure out how to change the input from control points to data for interpolation.
+It only needs the data and the size and it assumes that it is evenly spaced.
+It takes `Interpolation(<T>**Data, int XLength, int YLength)` and will return a bicubic interpolation spline object of the data with type `<T>`.